jaytula/testing-react-course/sundaes-on-demand/NOTES.md

   - use mock-service-worker to mock responses from server
   - server for spec, manual acceptance testing

 ## Lesson 33: React Bootstrap Setup

 - course will use react-bootstrap
   - you can use any styling you want, or none
 - `npm install react-bootstrap bootstrap`
 - Copy under _Browser Globals_ here: https://react-bootstrap.github.io/getting-started/introduction/ and
   add to `index.html`

+## Lesson 34: Code Organization and Introduction to SummaryForm

+## Order Summary Component

+- "I agree to Terms and Conditions" checkbox
+- "Confirm order" button
+- PopOver for Terms and Conditions

+- Test and code checkbox /button
+  - Sound familiar?
+- Test and code Terms & Conditions "popover"

+  - syntax to test that element is no longer on page

+- Later:
+  - test and code summary test
+  - test and code button functionality

+### Code Organization

+- Organize components by pages
+  - `test` directory for each page
+  - Jest will find and run any files that end in _.test.js_
+- `src/pages/summary`
+  - `OrderSummary.jsx`
+  - `SummaryForm.jsx`
+- `src/pages/summary/test`
+  - `SummaryForm.test.jsx`